Choosing Fireworks: Funeral Fireworks & Ashes Scattering

 Sky lanterns – also known as Chinese lanterns – create a very poignant tribute and are silent in operation.
 You can also write tributes to your loved one on the lanterns in marker pen before launching them.

 Although sky lanterns have fallen out of favour in the UK due to concerns over the fire risk and litter, they are still fully legal.
 Please only buy and use lanterns which are marked as wire free and biodegradable.
-Have a read of our full guide to Chinese Lanterns for more advice.
+Have a read of my full guide to Chinese Lanterns for more advice.

 Ashes scattering for pets